 A pre-incident plan must provide clear information on the magnitude of hazards in a chemical plant or business.
-A competent incident commander (IC) or designated authority must be capable of executing the pre-incident plan, including analyzing the incident, planning the response, implementing the planned quick and informed decisions concerning how better to respond to the incident.
-NFPA.
-NFPA 472: Standard for Competence of Responders to Hazardous Materials/Weapons of Mass
+A competent incident commander (IC) or designated authority must be capable of executing the pre-incident plan, including analyzing the incident, planning the response, implementing the planned

-&lt;sup>231 NFPA.
+231 NFPA.
 NFPA 1561: Standard on Emergency Services Incident Management System and Command Safety, 2014 Edition.
 Quincy, MA: NFPA, 2014.

-&lt;sup>232 Flin, R. Sitting in the Hot Seat: Leaders and Teams for Critical Incident Management.
+232 Flin, R. Sitting in the Hot Seat: Leaders and Teams for Critical Incident Management.
 Chichester: Wiley, 1996.
-Incident size-up uses ongoing processes of information gathering and analysis that will help the firefighters make response, evaluating progress, retreating from the incident, and terminating the response.
-The NFPA provides guidance on developing an effective incident response plan methodology for emergency responders.
-NFPA 472 (Standard for Competence of Responders to Hazardous Materials/Weapons of Mass Destruction Incidents, 2013 Edition) provides guidance on the competencies required for hazardous materials responders (including the IC) involved in pre-incident planning and execution of the plan.
+233 Incident size-up uses ongoing processes of information gathering and analysis that will help the firefighters make quick and informed decisions concerning how better to respond to the incident.

-Destruction Incidents, 2013 Edition.
+234 NFPA.
+NFPA 472: Standard for Competence of Responders to Hazardous Materials/Weapons of Mass Destruction Incidents, 2013 Edition.
 Quincy, MA: NFPA, 2013.